TabbyML/tabby/docs/python.md

 # * hypotheses
 # * scores (empty if return_scores is set to False)
 # * attention (empty if return_attention is set to False)
+# With asynchronous=True, the function returns a list of AsyncTranslationResult instances.
+# The actual TranslationResult instance can be retrieved by calling .result() on the async wrapper.
 results = translator.translate_batch(
     source: list,                      # A list of list of string.
     target_prefix: list = None,        # An optional list of list of string.
     *,
     max_batch_size: int = 0,           # Maximum batch size to run the model on.
     batch_type: str = "examples",      # Whether max_batch_size is the number of examples or tokens.
+    asynchronous: bool = False,        # Run the translation asynchronously.
     beam_size: int = 2,                # Beam size (set 1 to run greedy search).
     num_hypotheses: int = 1,           # Number of hypotheses to return (should be <= beam_size
                                        # unless return_alternatives is set).